cvjena/caffe_pp/HowToExtractFeatures.md

 >> addpath('/home/simon/Research/lib/caffe/matlab/caffe/')
 >> matcaffe_init(1,'/home/simon/Research/lib/caffe/examples/imagenet/imagenet_deploy.prototxt ','/home/simon/Research/lib/caffe/examples/imagenet/caffe_reference_imagenet_model',1);
 ```

 This initialization has to be done only once for each Matlab instance.
 If you use parfor, that this initialization has to be done on each thread.
-Now you can run
+If you used the imagenet mean file and the usual 227x227 crop size in training, you can now simpy run:

 ```matlab
 >> f=caffe_features('/path/to/filelist.txt');